Queen of the Wild

 The rest of his little sycophant's laughed, idiots that they were.
 Did they not understand who they were messing with?
 She was Cordelia Chase!

 "You better believe it, dweeb.
 Do you really think I'd waste my breath on any of you losers otherwise?
 Please, you don't even register on my radar.
 Like everyone else who can't live up to my expectations."

 That jibe was aimed specifically at Heidi.
 She had wanted ever so desperately to be a Cordette.
 But she couldn't dress, she seemed unable to accept that her haircut was stupid, and last, but so not least, she could not appreciate the hotness of Keanu Revees.
-And that was unacceptable.
+It was unacceptable.

-Please, Cordelia had been ruling the playground long before she realized that being rich meant she was even more privileged than she thought.
-Harmony's family was better off than hers, but that had never helped her in a battle of wills between them.
+Please, Cordelia had ruled the playground long before she realized that being rich meant she was even more privileged than she thought.
+Harmony's family was better off than her own, but that had never helped her in a battle of wills between them.

 She rolled her eyes, stepping in front of Valerie protectively."You did, actually, from what I remember.
 Still trying to find what you missed in the matrix?"

 That's when she heard a growl.
 They all turned their heads, all except Valerie, eyes caught in the glowing ones of the hyenas in the pen.

 Then Cordelia threw her head back and laughed.
 No, not laughed, she cackled.
 And the entirety of Kyle's group joined her.
 Valerie looked at them, freaking out.
 She had only stayed because she was pretty sure Cordelia would kick her out of her group if she ran.
 But if crazy was catching, then she was so not sticking around.
 With that thought she bolted.
 Cordelia turned.
 Watched her go, and laughed even harder.

 None of them noticed the magic circle on the floor.